 After becoming a professional dancer at 14, Ms. Acuña has been quite busy since.
-One of the featured professionals in Sunset Magazine as “Living The Dream” and named a “A star in her own right” by Ann Murphy of the Oakland Tribune News, Carolé (pronounced Carolay) is a Meisner trained actor, stand-up comedian, flamenco & modern dancer, choreographer, writer, activist.
+One of the featured professionals in Sunset Magazine as “Living The Dream” and named a “A star in her own right” by Ann Murphy of the Oakland Tribune News, Carolé (pronounced Carolay) is a Meisner actor, stand-up comedian, flamenco & modern dancer, choreographer, writer, activist.
 She is a Sanford Meisner Film Festival, Best Supporting Actress Nominee, an Isadora Duncan Dance Award (Izzie) nominee in individual performance.
-Her work is seen in film, theater, television, commercials, heard on the radio.
+Her work is seen in film, theater, television, commercials, heard on podcasts.
 She carries on the Flamenco and Spanish Dance legacy of her world renowned mother and is the co-artistic director of Carolina Lugo’s & Carolé Acuña’s Ballet Flamenco.
 Carolé was named “The top flamenco dancer in America” on So You Think You Can Dance, she also warmed up the other auditioning dancers with some stand-up comedy by request of the judges.
 “Acuña expertly raises one eyebrow and with her chin up, she balances on a three-inch stiletto heel.
 Suddenly, the comedienne slumps, lowering her foot and eyebrow simultaneously as she delivers her punchline on stage in front of a laughing audience.”– Janice De Jesus, Contra Costa Times.
 She was one of the original hand picked chosen artists by Jennifer Lopez to be on Q’Viva!
 The Chosen.
-Her artistic works have a focus on social change, she is involved with San Francisco Women Against Rape (SFWAR), creator of Climate Narwhal, co-creator of The Artivists podcast, creator of Co-Ed Comedy stand-up comedy shows.
+Her artistic works have a focus on social change, she is involved with San Francisco Women Against Rape (SFWAR), creator of Climate Narwhal, co-creator of The Artivists podcast, creator of Feeling Freedom Now Stand-Up Comedy Shows.
 Ms. Acuña is commercially represented by Look Talent Agency.

 Growing up with a diverse background; a flamenco dancing mother, homosexual father, being of mixed ethnicity, and being a survivor of sexual abuse and domestic violence, Carolé is passionate about letting others know the important role art plays in our world as well as helping others realize their potential so they can see that there is a way to live their dream now.
 Having an artistic outlet during Ms. Acuña’s childhood and teen years helped her cope with troubling issues as well as help others around her.
 After years of healing and being a transcendental meditation scholarship recipient, she comes from a place of compassion.
 Being involved with San Francisco Women Against Rape (SFWAR) and creating Climate Narwhal, she weaves her artistry with helping others.
 “This is why I am here, to share my voice; to help as many people as possible in this world.
 We are living our dreams right now so we can choose to feel free and help others do the same.
 The present is a gift for us.” – C. Acuña